THE PHONG NHA KE BANG NATIONAL PARK

 The most exceptional limestone karst ecosystem in the world

 Phong Nha Ke Bang National Park, added to the UNESCO World Heritage List in 2003, has and protects more than 104 km of caves and underground rivers, making it one of the most exceptional limestone karst ecosystems in the world.
-Oldest large karst region in Asia, the area is home to a large number of species of fauna and flora and more than 800 species of vertebrates have been recorded, including 154 mammals, 117 reptiles, 58 amphibians, 314 birds and 170 fish.
+The oldest large karst region in Asia, the area is home to a large number of species of fauna and flora and more than 800 species of vertebrates have been recorded, including 154 mammals, 117 reptiles, 58 amphibians, 314 birds and 170 fish.
 Several globally threatened species are also present: 133 species of plants and 104 species of vertebrates have been recorded, including several large mammals such as the endangered giant muntjac, the clouded leopard, and the critically endangered saola.
-As you can see, when you go to Phong Nha Ke Bang National Park you enter a unique place, a natural sanctuary of great value.
+As you can see, when you go to Phong Nha Ke Bang National Park you enter a unique, natural sanctuary of great value.

 The spectacular underground cavities

 This exceptional karst landscape site is home to a considerable number of rock cavities and caves which contribute to the fame of this geological park.
 By boat and on foot, you can visit some of these beautiful caves such as :

 - Phong Nha Cave, over 7 kilometres long and containing 14 rock cavities and a 13-kilometre underground river.
 It dazzles visitors with its beautiful rock formations with intriguing shapes and names, beautiful stalactites and stalagmites, and beautiful sandbanks and reefs.